Kernix13/node-npm-basics/README.md

 npm i -g npm@8
 ```

-To install all the dependencies for a project:
+To install all the dependencies for a project run the following.
+This step will automatically read and process the `package.json` file:

 ```node
 npm i